VarunManian007/genai-skills-workshop-varun/Challenge 5/Readme.md

 # Alaska Snow Department AI Agent

 This project implements a secure, production-ready Generative AI agent for the Alaska Department of Snow.
 It uses RAG (Retrieval-Augmented Generation) and integrates safety filtering and backend API functionality.
-It is built with Python and Streamlit and can be deployed on GCP.
+It is built with Python and Streamlit and deployed on GCP.

 ## Project URL:
 ```bash